Yuhala/image-processing-cpp/README.md

 * **Peterson Yuhala**
 * petersonyuhala@gmail.com
 * Feel free to contact me for more info or to propose fixes.
-* P.S: I am not an image processing expert; this was simply a class project :-)
+* Disclaimer: I am not an image processing expert and this code is meant solely for educational purposes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details